Tracking procurement

 Depending on organisational policies, some purchases will require one or more quotes to be obtained from suppliers (see British Red Cross/IFRC thresholds table).

-Depending on the complexity of specifications, an RFQ form or RFQ document should be shared with suppliers for purchases, in order to ensure that all potential bidders receive the same information about the requested goods or services.
-RFQs should be shared with known suppliers and do not need to be advertised or published.
+) approved, indicating a desired timeline for delivery, before submitting the form to the designated procurement lead.
+The procurement lead will consult the market and inform the requestor on a realistic timeline for delivery of the requested items (they can refer to the procurement plan for this).Depending on the complexity of specifications, an RFQ form or RFQ document should be shared with suppliers for purchases, in order to ensure that all potential bidders receive the same information about the requested goods or services. should be shared with known suppliers and do not need to be advertised or published.
 They should clearly state the criteria against which the bidders will be evaluated, which must be agreed with the requestor.
 RFQs can be shared as simple forms to fill out, or as a formal, more detailed document.

 When multiple quotes are received, they are evaluated against each other in a CBA that captures the selection criteria, calculates a weighted score per supplier and gives recommendations as to which is the most suitable supplier.
-The CBA must be prepared by the procurement lead and submitted to the Committee on Contract (CoC) if one is appointed and otherwise to the logistics team lead, the finance team lead and the budget holder for approval.
+The must be prepared by the procurement lead and submitted to the Committee on Contract (CoC) if one is appointed and otherwise to the logistics team lead, the finance team lead and the budget holder for approval.
 Where relevant and specified in the original request, technical expertise can be sought (and the technical expert must also sign the CBA).

 As part of the analysis, supplier due diligence must be carried out (financial and credit check, sanctions check, counter-terrorism check, ethical policies and standards check, etc.).
-Note that in the case of FSP and voucher vendors, financial and credit checks can be particularly challenging: pay special attention to the nature of documents required as part of submissions, to avoid failed tenders.
-For more details on procurement for cash transfer programmes, go to the Procurement to support cash programme delivery section of Procurement of Special Items and Services).
+Note that in the case of Procurement to support cash programme delivery section of Procurement of Special Items and Services).

-As part of the selection process, it is good practice to request that bidders submit samples of the goods or services they will supply to the procurement lead.
+and voucher vendors, financial and credit checks can be particularly challenging: pay special attention to the nature of documents required as part of submissions, to avoid failed tenders.
+For more details on procurement for cash transfer programmes, go to theAs part of the selection process, it is good practice to request that bidders submit samples of the goods or services they will supply to the procurement lead.
 Samples should be anonymised by the logistics team and shared with the requestors for their input.

 After the quotes’ analysis, a purchase order or contract must be drafted and submitted for approval, together with the complete file (including approved CBA, approved waiver (if applicable) and recommendations).

-View a step-by-step guide of what to do when multiple quotes are needed here.
+, this means raising the purchase order in Agresso and submitting for approval.View a step-by-step guide of what to do when multiple quotes are needed here.

 Tendering for goods or services